Schio massacre: The massacre

 The partisans found the prison warden in a local bar and took him back to the prison in order to gain access.
 At this point, there were ten masked partisans and another ten joined them later in the building of the Bortoli Hospital that acted as a temporary prison.
 Initially, the partisans argued who would be executed and also held discussions with the prisoners.
 One of the partisans then abruptly opened fire and around 70 inmates who were lined up were targeted with heavy firing after which the partisans escaped.
 Of the inmates, 47 were killed and 7 more died from their wounds later.
 The prisoners who were lined up but survived were saved because they hid beneath the bodies.
 Fourteen of the deceased prisoners were women.

 Aftermath and trial

 As the area was under the control of the Allied Military Government, the Allies conducted an investigation and seven former partisans were arrested and faced charges of 54 premeditated murders in an Allied military court.
-The defendants pleaded clemency on the basis of their partisan service history, but three were sentenced to death, two to life in prison, and two others acquitted on the basis of the Italian penal code in September of 1945.
+The defendants pleaded clemency on the basis of their partisan service history, but three were sentenced to death, two to life in prison, and two others acquitted on the basis of the Italian penal code in September 1945.